jameshlms/fraud-detection-pipeline/README.md

 - RANDOM_STATE (The random state all notebooks and files will use)

 Create a directory called _'data'_ in the project root.
-Create two sub-directories, being named _'raw'_ and _'processed'_.
+Create two subdirectories, being named _'raw'_ and _'processed'_.

 It should appear as shown: